Chart Color Schemes

 The level of residential development activity in Waterways is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis using ABS building approval numbers allocated from statistical area data, Waterways has experienced approximately one dwelling receiving development approval each year over the past five financial years ending June 2021.
-This totals an estimated eight homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Waterways has experienced approximately one dwelling receiving development approval each year over the past five financial years, totalling an estimated eight homes.
+No approvals have been recorded so far in FY-26.

 Frequently Asked Questions - Development